psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 The correspondent then puts forth their own opinion on the matter and the evidence of their neighbours:

-> It appears by this record that he did visit Newtown or Francheville, which will take you back to 1377, whan Newtown was known Francheville.
+> It appears by this record that he did visit Newtown or Francheville, which will take you back to 1377, when Newtown was known Francheville.
 As to what became of him I cannot say.
 Probably, if got making noise in the place at that period, the French most likely would take him as a spy in the garb of minstrel.
 There are but three families besides my own in modern Newtown who were in the place 50 years ago.
 I have made inquiries of them concerning the Pied Piper, and they know nothing of the legend.

 We are then teased with a "however":